Small Graces: Mapping a Route of Beauty to the Heart of the World

 Well researched.

 Below is an enticing quote.
-The reason I’m attracted to this work is that I think that the very relationships we are discussing here, participatory, with the ego dropped, with heightened awareness of self and other, are also the relationships that are needed between therapist and client, and not as well grasped: they are vital to knowing.
-We can’t know others at this level of consciousness without participating in it ourselves.
-Continue reading
+The reason I’m attracted to this work is that I think that the very relationships we are discussing here, participatory, with the ego dropped, with heightened awareness of self and other, are also the relationships that are needed between therapist and client, and partners in a relationship.
+It’s not well grasped: they are vital to knowing each other.
+We can’t know others at this level of consciousness without participating in the relationship with full role reversal.
+Continue reading “Small Graces: Mapping a Route of Beauty to the Heart of the World”

 History of the Relational Paradigm